We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Allegra and Claritin are both allergy medications, helping relieve symptoms like sneezing, a runny nose, or itchy eyes.
 But the active ingredients in each are different.
 Allegra contains fexofenadine and Claritin has loratadine.

-People with seasonal allergies or hay fever know all about the aggravating symptoms, from the runny or congested nose to the watery eyes, sneezing, and itching.
+If you have seasonal allergies (hay fever), you know all about the aggravating symptoms they can cause, from a runny or congested nose to watery eyes, sneezing, and itching.
 These symptoms occur when you’re exposed to allergens such as:

-Allergens cause certain cells throughout your body, called mast cells, to release a substance called histamine.
-Histamine binds to H1 receptors in your nose and eyes to open blood vessels and increase secretions.
-This action causes your runny nose, watery eyes, sneezing, and itching.
+Allergens cause these symptoms by prompting certain cells throughout your body, called mast cells, to release a substance called histamine.
+Histamine binds to parts of cells called H1 receptors in your nose and eyes.
+This action helps open blood vessels and increase secretions, which helps protect your body from allergens.
+However, that doesn’t mean you’ll enjoy the resulting runny nose, watery eyes, sneezing, and itching.

-Both Allegra Allergy and Claritin treat the following symptoms:
+- Symptoms treated: Both Allegra and Claritin can treat the following symptoms: